pionere/d1-file-formats/PC-Mac/DUN.md

 {ROOMS INDEX} * {MAP WIDTH * 2} * {MAP HEIGHT * 2}
 ```

-This layer defines the room index of the given sub-tile.
+This layer defined the room index of the given sub-tile.
-This layer is a sub-tile layer, which is 4 times the size of the tile layer `{BASE LAYER}`.
-The values are only used in case of complete set-levels.
-In caves every non-external subtile is initialized with room-index of 1.
-The rooms of "Chamber of Bone" are hardcoded in the game.
+The content of this part is no longer used by the game.

 ## 5. Executable Hardcoded DUN Level Maps